mariusandra/pigeon-maps/README.md

 - Show tiles
 - Arbitrary overlays (markers, etc)
 - Move the map by dragging
+- Zooming with the scroll wheel

 Missing:

 - Move the map on mobile
-- Zoom in and out on mobile and with the mouse
+- Zoom in and out on mobile
+- Smooth scrolling
+- Zoom without flickering
 - Map attributions

 ## Demo